sheltermanager/asm3/src/static/pages/manual/_sources/onlineform.txt

 members of the public through your website (if your ASM is publically accessible, or you are using sheltermanager.com).

-This is very useful for things like adoption and waiting list application forms, questionnaires, taking lost or found animal information from people, complaints, etc. They can be used for any situation where you'd like to take information from web site visitors.
+This is very useful for handling adoption and waiting list application forms, questionnaires, taking lost or found animal information from people, complaints, behavioural assessments, etc. They can be used for any situation where you'd like to take information from web site visitors.

 Forms need a name and a description.
 The description will be shown to the user while they are filling out the form.
 You can also specify a page you'd like to